lukeduffy84/gym_subscription_ms4_2/README.md

 ## Features Testing

-### Purchasing Supplement
+### Navigating the Website
 - Click on 'Supplements' button on Navbar
 - Does it bring you to correct page?
-- Hover over image of recipe to display each recipe title
+- Click on 'Mechandise' button on Navbar
+- Does it bring you to correct page?
+- Click on 'Online Coaching' button on Navbar
+- Does it bring you to correct page?
-- click on recipe image
+- Click on 'Fitness Programs' button on Navbar
-- Does it bring you to correct page for corresponding recipe?
+- Does it bring you to correct page?

 ### Registering
-- Click on 'Log In / Register' button on Navbar
+- Click on 'My Account' button on Navbar
-- Does it render the registration inputs?
+- Does the dropdown menu render?
-- Submit details
+- Click on 'Register' button.
 - Does it bring you login page to thus login in with new account details?
 - Does it allow login with the newly created account details?